-A valid social security number is required, when available, each household member.
-The DMA-5001N is only required if the applicants are not currently active in Food and Nutrition Services, Work First Family Assistance (WFFA), or Medicaid and the Online Verification Sources or the Income and Eligibility Verifications System (IEVS) matches are performed prior to the applicant signing the DSS-8178, Energy Programs Application or the signature page from the application in NC FAST.
-DO NOT require a DMA-5001N in any other situation.
+A valid social security number is required, when available, for each household member.
+Applicants not currently active in Food and Nutrition Services, WFFA, or Medicaid must sign the DMA-5001, Notice of the Use of Social Security Numbers, when Income and Eligibility Verifications System (IEVS) matches are performed prior to the applicant signing the DSS-8178, Energy Programs Application or the signature page from the application in NC FAST.